asdf-community/asdf-odo/README.md

 # Dependencies

 - `bash`, `curl`, `tar`, `shasum`: generic POSIX utilities
-- Optionally, `git` and [Golang](https://go.dev/doc/install) if you want to build and install unreleased development branches or specific commits.
-Note you can install Golang with this other asdf plugin: [asdf-golang](https://github.com/kennyp/asdf-golang)
+- Optionally, `awk`, `git` and [Golang](https://go.dev/doc/install) if you want to build and install unreleased development branches or specific commits.
+You may want to install Golang using this other asdf plugin: [asdf-golang](https://github.com/kennyp/asdf-golang)

 # Install